anngo2/CS506_project/README.md

 # FINAL REPORT

 This project came with questions and goals that we are trying to solve using data given.
 We have successfully answered the 5 base questions, we have also expanded on such questions.
+This report is going to follow the questions in the order listed below.
 The questions we have analyzed include:
--  What are the housing conditions for students living off-campus? (e.g. how many students per unit) Is the unit managed by a “bad landlord’ (e.g. how many building violations have student housing)
+1. What are the housing conditions for students living off-campus? (e.g. how many students per unit) Is the unit managed by a “bad landlord’ (e.g. how many building violations have student housing)
-- What are the trends regarding student housing across the city, by district, e.g. what % of the rental housing is taken up by students for each district and how has this changed over time?
+2. What are the trends regarding student housing across the city, by district, e.g. what % of the rental housing is taken up by students for each district and how has this changed over time?
-- What types of violations are happening at each Ward/ most violations for each ward?
+3. What types of violations are happening at each Ward/ most violations for each ward?
-- What are the risk-scores for each Ward (Scofflaw violations average of each ward)
+4. What are the risk-scores for each Ward (Scofflaw violations average of each ward)
-- How has the value of these off campus housing options changed over time?
+5. How has the value of these off campus housing options changed over time?
-- What is the spectrum of violations and severity in regards to worst landlords classifications?
+6. What is the spectrum of violations and severity in regards to worst landlords classifications?
+7. What landlords are non-compliant?
+Overall volume, severe violations.